Sebastian-Garcia/LEANTumDatasetCollection/README.md

 (Version=1.22.3)
 **File Structure: **

-Place the ThreadStream.py file in the directory (folder) where you would like to save your data to.
-Create an rgb subfolder, and depth subfolder.

 Your file structure (in the src directory) before beginning recording should look something like this:

-src/ -
+src/
     - ThreadStream.py

-**Setting Parameters:**
+**Setting parameters**

-**	**
+See comments in script file for where to modify parameters such as framerate, resolution, etc.

 **Running stream and recording:**

+First, CD into the src folder.
-When you are ready to record, simply run the script using ‘python ThreadStream.py’ or ‘python3 ThreadStream.py’, depending on which version you have as the executable.
+Then, when you are ready to record, run the script using ‘python ThreadStream.py’ or ‘python3 ThreadStream.py’, depending on which version you have as the executable.

 You should receive two messages acknowledging that the RGB/Depth stream has started, along with the IMU.